TimboInSpace/emoji-exchanger/README.md

 ## Instructions

 Use NodeJS to run `exchanger.js`.
 Provide an input filename and output filename for conversion.
+Requires node version 13+.

 ```
 node exchanger.js INFILE OUTFILE